The best SIM-only mobile plans in Australia (May 2024)

 The data suggests that most people tend to stick with their telcos, too.
 If that’s you, pick a mobile provider with competitive ongoing pricing relative to your data needs.
 Alternatively, if you find your monthly data usage fluctuates, go for a telco with data banking, so those quieter months can help support heavier months with stored gigabytes.

 To help further separate contenders from your chosen telco, consider plan inclusions. eSIM, for instance, is a great way to avoid having to wait for a physical SIM card to arrive.
-International talk and/or text is another consideration, as is straightforward international roaming via add-ons rather than pay-as-you-go (PAYG) credit.
+International talk and/or text is another consideration, as is straightforward international roaming via add-ons rather than pay-as-you-go (PAYG) credit or telcos that require a roaming prepayment.
 Whatever the plan perk, don’t pay more for a plan feature if you don’t intend on using it.

 How to switch SIM-only plans